Tabriz: Painting

 "Tabrizian style" painting was shaped in the era of Ilkhanids, Kara Koyunlu and the Safavids.
 The paintings date back to the early 14th century and show significant influence from Chinese and Chinese-influenced pictures.
-Over the years Tabriz became the centre of the famous school of Persian miniature painting.
-A fascinating fictional account of "Tabrizian style" painting in the Safavids era is narrated by Orhan Pamuk in My Name Is Red.
+Over the years Tabriz became the centre of the noteworthy school of Persian miniature painting.
+A fictional account of "Tabrizian style" painting in the Safavids era is narrated by Orhan Pamuk in My Name Is Red.